adafruit/Bluefruit_LE_Connect_v2/README.md

 In addition to OTA DFU updates, it contains basic UART and Device Information functionality as an example of how you can interact with your Bluefruit LE module using Swift 2.0.

-This is unsupported example code that is not intended to be used as in release applications, and is the results of some internal testing with native OS X development with Swift and Bluetooth Low Energy.
+This is unsupported code that is not intended to be used in release applications, and is the result of internal testing with native OS X development with Swift and Bluetooth Low Energy.
 Use at your own risk.

 # Requirements